asjadnaqvi/DiD/index.md

 This is a working document.
 If you want to report errors or contribute, just [open an issue](https://github.com/AsjadNaqvi/DiD/issues), or [start a discussion](https://github.com/asjadnaqvi/DiD/discussions), or e-mail me at asjadnaqvi@gmail.com.
 Since paths and links are also subject to change, please report them to keep this repository as up-to-date as possible.

 I am slowly starting to build a Stata code repository here.
 This is to help me (and you) navigate the literature and figure out the code structure for different packages.
-If you can improve these, then please open a pull request (PR).If you use this repository and find it helpful, acknowledgements will be highly appreciated!
+If you can improve these, then please open a pull request (PR).
+If you use this repository and find it helpful, acknowledgements will be highly appreciated!